gohugoio/hugo/docs/content/en/hugo-modules/use-modules.md

 * You can run `hugo mod vendor` on any level in the module tree.
 * Vendoring will not store modules stored in your `themes` folder.
-* Most commands accept a `--ignoreVendor` flag, which will then run as if the none of the `_vendor` folders in the module tree existed.
+* Most commands accept a `--ignoreVendorPaths` flag, which will then not use the vendored modules in `_vendor` for the module paths matching the [Glob](https://github.com/gobwas/glob) pattern given.
+Note that before Hugo 0.75 this flag was named `--ignoreVendor` and was a "all or nothing". {{< new-in "0.75.0" >}}

 Also see the [CLI Doc](/commands/hugo_mod_vendor/).